 - Risk, having jeopardized or lost a job or relationship due to gaming

 Under the proposed criteria, a diagnosis of internet gaming disorder would require experiencing five or more of these symptoms within a year.
-The condition can include gaming on the internet, or on any electronic device, although most people who develop clinically significant gaming problems play primarily on the internet.
+The condition can include gaming on the internet with others or alone.

 Research is Ongoing